Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

-This repository documents quantitative research and applied projects in portfolio optimization, factor investing, and risk management.
-It combines academic rigor (5 published papers, 2k+ downloads) with institutional application (central bank collaboration, multi-asset strategies).
+This repository documents quantitative research and applied projects in portfolio management, factor investing, investment strategies.
+It combines academic rigor (5 published papers, 2k+ downloads) with institutional and academic insights.
-- For practitioners: Reproducible frameworks for portfolio construction, volatility modeling, and alternative risk strategies.
+- For practitioners: Reproducible frameworks for portfolio construction and investment stragies.
-- For researchers: Well-documented methodologies with citations, data sources, and validation approaches.
+- For researchers: Well documented methodologies with clear citations and data sources.
-- For candidates: Demonstration of technical depth, institutional experience, and research credibility.
+- This repository is also well suited for anyone looking to delve into data science and quantitative techniques applied to finance.

 ---